OctopusDeploy/blog/blog/2023-11/defining-target-architecture/index.md

 ---
-title: Defining a Target Architecture
+title: Defining a target architecture
-description: How to approach defining a target architecture for your software systems
+description: How to approach defining a target architecture for your software systems.
 author: andrew.best@octopus.com
 visibility: private
-published: 3020-01-01-1400
+published: 2023-11-06-1400
 metaImage:
 bannerImage:
 bannerImageAlt: 125 characters max, describes image to people unable to see it.